-Fees payable for the audit of the company's annual financial statements 80 60 Fees payable for other services - audit of subsidiaries pursuant to legislation 131 104 Fees payable for other services - other advisory 11 30
+Fees payable for the audit of the company's annual 100 80 financial statements Fees payable for other services - audit of subsidiaries pursuant to legislation 145 131 Fees payable for other services - other advisory 8 11

 The company's auditors also audit a number of the joint ventures.
-The audit does not include fees payable by the respective joint ventures for those services.
+The amounts disclosed above do not include fees payable by the respective joint ventures for those services.